Requirements for the Major and Minor in Philosophy (PHI)

 - 21 additional credits of Philosophy coursework.
 Note that no more than two 100-level philosophy courses may be used to satisfy major requirements.

-Philosophy majors must achieve an evaluation of S (Satisfactory) on the written work in PHI 395 Junior Seminar or another 300-level philosophy course that calls for intensive writing to satisfy the Upper Division Writing Requirement.
-Students who wish to satisfy this requirement must inform the instructor of their intention to do so no later than the third week of the semester.
-The student's essays will be appraised for the advanced writing skills appropriate to Philosophy majors in addition to the appraisal for the course.
-A student must satisfy the Upper Division Writing Requirement in order to register for PHI 401 Individual Systems of the Great Philosophers or PHI 402 Analysis of Philosophic Texts.
+Philosophy majors must achieve an evaluation of S (Satisfactory) in PHI 458 Speak Effectively Before an Audience and PHI 459 Write Effectively in Philosophy, which separately may be taken in conjunction with PHI 395 Junior Seminar and/or another 300-level philosophy course that calls for public speaking to satisfy the speaking requirement (SPK) or calls for intensive writing to satisfy the upper-division writing requirement (WRTD), respectively.
+Students who wish to satisfy these requirements must inform the instructor of their intention to do so no later than the third week of the semester.
+The student's essays and public speaking will be appraised for the advanced writing and public speaking skills, respectively, appropriate to Philosophy majors in addition to the appraisal for the course.
+A student must satisfy the upper division speaking and writing requirements in order to register for PHI 401 Individual Systems of the Great Philosophers or PHI 402 Analysis of Philosophic Texts.

 - No more than two 100-level philosophy courses may be used to satisfy major requirements.